goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

 These are just suggestions of what **could** be the cause of an issue and how to enable debug on the FortiGate.

 **Enabling debug on the FortiGate**
-You can use the following commands on the FortiGate to enable debugging
+You can use the following commands on the FortiGate to enable debugging:

 1. Debug saml daemon
    This will provide all possible output from the saml daemon.